soloprojects/ecommerce/README.md

 1. **HOW TO RUN AND TEST** :
     Ensure to have java 17** jdk, mvn, docker (preferably latest version), git, Postman, intellij/Eclipse/STS/VS Code are installed in your machine
-    Run the docker-compose.yml file via **docker-compose up** in the cmd terminal of root directory of the ecommerce Run in the following order via Intellij or mvn clean verify -DskipTests, then run mvn spring-boot:run DISCOVERY-SERVICE
+    Run the docker-compose.yml file via **docker-compose up** in the cmd terminal of root directory of the ecommerce.
+    Run in the following order via Intellij or mvn clean verify -DskipTests, then run mvn spring-boot:run, DISCOVERY-SERVICE
         CONFIG-SERVICE
         API-GATEWAY